 Other Producing Partners

 We have created productions in collaboration with international partners: Opera Philadelphia, Opera National du Rhin in Strasbourg, the Berlin Festival, Opera Vest in Norway, Banff Centre in Canada, Opera Theatre of St Louis, Haarlem Theatre in The Netherlands, Treffpunkt in Stuttgart, Theater Magdeburg in Germany.

 In the UK we have created productions with Fio, Britten Pears Arts and the Aldeburgh Festival, London Sinfonietta, Royal Opera House, Scottish Opera, Theatr Genedlaethol Cymru, National Dance Company Wales, Theatr Brycheiniog, Glasgow 1990, Scottish Chamber Orchestra, Cheltenham International Music Festival and HOME in Manchester.

-The House of Jollof Opera – the original digital version – won the Focus Wales Film Award in 2022.
+The Jollof House Party Opera – the original digital version – won the Focus Wales Film Award in 2022.

 2022 Violet was nominated for a UK Theatre Award and in the World Premiere category in the International Opera Awards.

 2020 Philip Venables won the IVOR award for Stage Works for Denis & Katya commissioned and produced by MTW.

 2019 Denis & Katya won the Fedora Prize for Opera.

 Michael McCarthy was awarded Best Director at the 2015 Wales Theatre Awards for his production of The Trial.